gonzalezrostani/academic-web-Vale/content/courses/_index.md

 # 🎤 Guest Lectures

+- _Mobilization and Political Economy_ NSF-REU Summer Camp: **The Political Economy of Automation**, Summer 2025.
 - _Political Economy of Growth_ (PS2543), University of Pittsburgh. **Technological Change and Automation of Jobs**, Spring 2023.
 - _Mobilization and Political Economy_ NSF-REU Summer Camp: **Theories of Political Economy**, Summer 2023.